ema/flask-moresql/docs/index.rst

 .. module:: flask_moresql

-Flask-MoreSQL is a thin layer of glue between PostgreSQL stored procedures and Python web applications.
+Flask-MoreSQL is an extension to `Flask`_, a microframework for Python, that allows developers to easily build RESTful APIs on top of `PostgreSQL`_ databases.

-It is an extension to `Flask`_ that allows developers to easily build RESTful APIs on top of `PostgreSQL`_ applications.
+In other words, it is a thin layer of glue between Python web applications and PostgreSQL stored procedures.

 Flask-MoreSQL depends on the `psycopg2`_ module.